graspit-simulator/graspit-ros/README.md

 This repository contains wrappers and interfaces between GraspIt! and ROS.
 It contains a wrapper package that builds GraspIt! within the ROS framework.

-More information can be found at http://graspit-simulator.github.io/build/html/installation_ros.html explaining how to expose GraspIt! functionality via ROS.

 ## Installation

 ```bash